RayKlefstad/ICS45c/README.md

 ![](docs/branches.png)

-This class will `REQUIRE` the use of a [GitHub](#github) account, so be sure to follow the instructions below to set yours up!
+This class will `REQUIRE` the use of a [GitHub](#github) account, so be sure to set one up before following the instructions below.
+It does not need to be linked to your UCI email.

 ## Tools